CAR CONTROL VIDEOS

 Being able to steer your car properly is a crucial part of being a safe driver.
 You must be able to precisely steer your car around any bend or junction you come across whilst staying in the correct road position.
 In this video we will show you a few steering techniques for different types of bends and junctions.

 Knowing when to use the handbrake can be a difficult decision for a new driver, as it can seem like an unnecessary distraction that just makes driving more difficult.
 However, the appropriate use of the handbrake can actually make driving easier and safer, so this video will show the purpose of the handbrake, when to use it on a driving test, and a few situations when the handbrake can be useful.

 Imagine you're driving up a hill in a busy town centre and the traffic lights ahead of you turn red.
 There is traffic all around you and you know you will need to do a hill start.
-If you drive a car with a manual gearbox you will know that a good technique for hill starts is essential, as it can be embarassing or even dangerous if they go wrong.
-In this video we will show you how to master your clutch control to achieve the perfect hill start without any fear of stalling.
+If you drive a car with a manual gearbox you will know that a good technique for hill starts is essential - so in this video we will show you how to master your clutch control to achieve the perfect hill start without any fear of stalling.